ETF Movers on Wednesday: COPX, PBW

 About HBM

-Hudbay Minerals Inc. is a Canada-based copper-focused critical minerals company with three operations and a pipeline of copper growth projects in tier-one mining jurisdictions of Canada, Peru and the United States.
-The Company's operating portfolio includes the Constancia mine in Cusco (Peru), the Snow Lake operations in Manitoba (Canada) and the Copper Mountain mine in British Columbia (Canada).
-The Company's growth pipeline includes the Copper World project in Arizona (United States), the Mason project in Nevada (United States), the Llaguen project in La Libertad (Peru) and several expansion and exploration opportunities near its existing operations.
+Hudbay Minerals Inc. is a copper-focused critical minerals company with three operations and a pipeline of copper growth projects in tier-one mining jurisdictions of Canada, Peru and the United States.
+Its operating portfolio includes the Constancia mine in Cusco (Peru), the Snow Lake operations in Manitoba (Canada) and the Copper Mountain mine in British Columbia (Canada).
+Its growth pipeline includes the Copper World project in Arizona (United States), the Cactus project in Arizona (United States), the Mason project in Nevada (United States), the Llaguen project in La Libertad (Peru) and several expansion and exploration opportunities near its existing operations.
 The Copper Mountain Mine, located south of Princeton, British Columbia, is a conventional open pit, truck and shovel operation.
-The Constancia mine is located in the province of Chumbivilcas in southern Peru.
+The Constancia mine is in the province of Chumbivilcas in southern Peru.
 Its primary production is copper, complemented by gold production and by-products, such as zinc, silver, and molybdenum.

 About the author